dineshbabu853/Airplane-inventory/README.md

 ## [Airplane Inventory of Deccan Air using MERN stack](https://deccan-airs.herokuapp.com/)

 > This a sample Ariplane inverntory for Flights

+App is live at [here](https://deccan-airs.herokuapp.com/)

 Supports basic CRUD operations like